niklaskks/api-docs/source/index.md

   --header 'Authorization: Token 3c019382668c11e5bb5feb0c65696656'
 ```

-> The API returns a '204 NO CONTENT'-message.
+> The API responds with a '204 NO CONTENT' status.

 ### Endpoint
 `DELETE /v1/content-project/{CP_ID}/`

-In the example you have to exchange `{CP_ID}` with a valid content project id.
+In the example you have to exchange `{CP_ID}` with a valid Content Project ID.

 <aside class="warning">
-In the event of deleting a content project ALL objects and generated content is also deleted!
+In the event of deleting a content project ALL Objects and generated content is also deleted!
 The API does not ask for conformation, but immediately executes the request!
 </aside>

-# Actions which affect multiple content projects
+# Actions affecting multiple Content Projects

 Some actions are executable for objects regardless of their affiliation to a content project.

-## Display objects from different content projects
+## Display Objects from different Content Projects
 ```python
 import axsemantics
 axsemantics.login('', '')